itapplication/Better-Bootstrap/README.md

 ```
 <img src="https://raw.githubusercontent.com/itapplication/Better-Bootstrap/master/bblist.png" />

-<h2>More component</h2>
+<h2>More Components</h2>
-We need to add more component to make it more better.
+We need to add more components to make it more better.

 Seeking contributors
 ====================